sjacobs146/tic-tac-toe/README.md

 Shall we play a game?

 # Technologies Used
-HTML5
+- HTML5
-CSS
+- CSS
-JavaScript
+- JavaScript
-jQuery
+- jQuery
-AJAX
-Bootstrap
+- Bootstrap
+- AJAX
+- REST

-# Document Planning
+# My Planning process
 I began my planning by reading the project requirements, and creating wireframes.
-Then I created some user stories, and an agile board to represent the tasks that needed to be accomplished.
+Then I created some user stories, and an [agile board](https://trello.com/b/Pia8Ti4W/game-project) to represent the tasks that needed to be accomplished.
 I also spent some time designing my application.
 I defined the entities needed, and came up with a general approach to how I'd structure the game board, store the information about the game, and determine whether there was a winner or not.

-# Tell a story about your development process and problem-solving strategy
+# My development process and problem-solving strategy
-My development process
+## My development process
 After my planning was finished, I created a first stab at the UI with everything on the page at once.
 Then I began developing the game logic without involving any apis.
 I didn't think too much about writing the most elegant code at this